zeynelacar/credit-application/README.md

 ### CI/CD

 Docker used for containerization, project containerized however, database did not.
-So it may cause problems of integration.
+So it may cause problems of integration if it runs in main profile.
+In local profile project uses in-memory database.
 Docker-compose has been considered however not been implemented.
 CircleCI config file created.
-Its been rough however it works yet because of the problem previously mentioned.

 ### Documentation